0xMarta/ascii3d/README.md

 **How to win:** Kill 10 enemies to win, medkits appear as blue pickups: get close to one to pick it up, each medkit gives you +20 health.

-**Ammunition:** Yellow pickups are ammo, you can carry up to 8 ammo.
+**Ammunition:** Yellow pickups are ammo.
+Adds one bullet per pickup, you can carry up to 8 ammo.

+**Armor:** Protect you from taking demage, The orange pickups is armor.

 **How to lose:** If an enemy is near you, your health will decrease, the game is over when it reaches 0.